 Scope and content

 The course covers a full range of futures analysis approaches, from understanding existing evidence for how the future will develop, through interpreting the implications of that evidence for our security environment, to translating that into policy and planning action today.
-You will examine a range of analysis techniques covering trends, scenarios, risk frameworks, and complex systems.
-You will also learn techniques for efficiently eliciting important and interesting information from experts, both groups and individuals.
+You examine a range of analysis techniques covering trends, scenarios, risk frameworks, and complex systems.
+You learn techniques for efficiently eliciting important and interesting information from experts, both groups and individuals.

 Who should attend / target audience